What is a Target Market and How to Define Yours

 With that in mind, you’ll need to develop assets that resonate with your target market.
 Start by creating a business website that represents your business and uses language and visuals relatable to your audience.
 Consider what niche you can fit into and what separates your business from the competition.
 From there you can create messaging, branding and advertising designed for your target market and convert more leads into customers.

-Keep reading to learn more about this practice and to find expert tips on how to define your target market.
+Keep reading to learn more about defining your target market and gain expert tips on how to implement this targeting throughout your business strategy.

 What is a target market?

 Your target market is your product’s primary consumer.
 Once you know who this is, you can tailor your branding and marketing efforts toward them.

 A target market can be composed of a broad group, such as married men over 40 in the US, or it can be quite narrow, such as urban, health-conscious, vegetarian women in Texas.
 Your market will depend on the particular consumer needs your product addresses.

 The three key aspects of a target market include:

 Demographics: Age, gender, income, education or employment status.

 Geographics: Primary location of your market.

 Personality traits: What they like and dislike, as well as where they shop and their favorite brands.